Infineon/svd2pac/README.md

 - No macros.
 Absence of macros make easier the debugging.
 - PAC shall have 0 dependencies to any other crates.
    - Exception: `--target=cortex-m`.
 In this case the generated PAC has some dependencies in order to be usable in ARM Cortex Rust ecosystem.
-- Use associated constant instead of `Enum` for bitfield values so user can easily create new values.
+- Use associated constants instead of `Enum` for bitfield values so users can easily create new values.
-  Enumeration constrains the possible value of a bitfield but many times the SVD enum description has missing enumeration values.
+  Enumerations constrain the possible values of a bitfield but many times the SVD enum description has missing enumeration values.
   There are multiple reasons:
     * Too many values for documentation/SVD.
-  * Valid values depends on other register values or condition so user documentation writer could decided to not describe in table.
+    * Valid values depend on other register values or conditions so documentation writers could decided to not list them in the SVD.
     * Lazyness of user manual writer.
 (Sorry but it sometimes happens ;-))

 ## Known Limitations

 * Inheritance via `derivedFrom` attribute is presently not supported for bitfields declaration.
-  Moreover in case that parent is an element of an array only the first element is supported.
+  Moreover in the case that a parent is an element of an array, inheritance can only refer to the first element.
 * `resetMask` tag is ignored
 * `protection` tag is ignored
 * `writeConstraint` tag is ignored